aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

 With the move to API Priority and Fairness the total number of requests on the system is only one factor to check to see if the API server is oversubscribed.
 Since the system now works off a series of queues, we must look to see if any of these queues are full and if the traffic for that queue is getting dropped.

-Let’s look at these queues with the following query:
+Let's look at these queues with the following query:

 ```
 max without(instance)(apiserver_flowcontrol_request_concurrency_limit{})